muratk3n/thirdwave/en/tweets/2020/week14.md

 ---

-$1200 payment is a good thing, even more for families, congrats on that.
+1200 dol payment is a good thing, even more for families, congrats on that.

 *2020-3-27 21:4:3*